 Students living outside the school’s walk boundary will be eligible to receive an ORCA Card.
 The ORCA Card should be kept secure and in good condition.
 A lost, stolen or damaged ORCA Card may be replaced at a cost of $25.
 The old card will be deactivated and the new card activated.
 Forms for replacement ORCA Cards do no need a parent signature.
 The ORCA Cards are active from the first day of school and will be good through the last day of school.
 Students and guardians are required to sign an initial issue form or a reactivation form which outlines district transportation’s rules of use for ORCA Cards.

 Parking a student car on the Newport campus is a privilege.
 To gain and maintain this privilege a student must register his or her car in the office, obtain a parking permit, and drive safely!
-Parking permits cost $100.00 per year.
-Students who purchase a parking pass may also have an ORCA Card, provided that they qualify for an ORCA card by living outside the school’s walk boundary.
+Students sign up for a parking pass may also have an ORCA Card, provided that they qualify for an ORCA card by living outside the school’s walk boundary.

 After the initial parking registration during Newport‘s August check-in days, parking permits will be available on a first come, first serve basis.
 Once capacity is reached, a waiting list will be established.
 Public transportation is also encouraged.